Knucks (musician)

-Ashley Afamefuna Nwachukwu, better known by his stage name Knucks, is a British rapper and record producer.
+Ashley Afamefuna Nwachukwu (born 12 November 1994), better known by his stage name Knucks, is a British rapper and record producer.

 Background

 Early life

+Knucks was born Ashley Afamefuna Nwachukwu on 12 November 1994 in London, and is of Nigerian Igbo descent.
 In the early 2000s, whilst living in inner-city London, Knucks became interested in grime music, and would perform 8-bar relays with friends during and after school.
-In Year 8, Knucks went to a Nigerian boarding school, where his love of music developed further.
-When he returned to London at age 14, Knucks discovered Nas's Illmatic, and Currensy's music, and transitioned from grime to rap.
+In year 8, Knucks went to a Nigerian boarding school, where his love of music developed further.
+When he returned to London at age 14, Knucks discovered Nas's Illmatic, and Curren$y's music, and transitioned from grime to hip-hop.

 He performed in front of an audience for the first time at age 16 or 17, at an open mic night hosted by Regent Studios in South Kilburn.
+He has gone on to release over 10 singles with his breakthrough into the UK hip-hop scene.